 Managed version control pipelines and supported artists with asset integration and optimization.

-Owned the complete technical implementation of the project, including gameplay systems, UI architecture, save/load functionality, and audio integration.
+Owned the complete technical implementation of the project, including gameplay systems, UI art and implementation, save/load functionality, audio integration, animation integration.

 Directed level design, from blockout to final polish.